 In addition, both HA viscosupplements and corticosteroids are individually well established with proven track records supporting their safety and performance in the treatment of the pain of osteoarthritis.1,2

 HA viscosupplements have been proven to be a safe, targeted therapy for osteoarthritis with minimal side effects.
-HA injections have been used for more than 25 years3 to reduce pain associated with osteoarthritis (OA), improve viscoelastic properties of the synovial fluid and protect the surface of articular cartilage.
+HA injections have been used for more than 25 years3 to reduce pain associated with osteoarthritis (OA) and to improve viscoelastic properties of the synovial fluid.

 Corticosteroid injections have been used for over 45 years4 in the treatment of the symptoms of osteoarthritis for their potent anti-inflammatory effects, to reduce pain quickly and allow earlier motion.